 Parents often ask Dr. Sharma when their children should have their first eye exam.
 Many serious eye conditions do not have obvious symptoms.
 Some only become obvious when the condition is too far advanced making it difficult to treat.
 So, it is extremely important that all children get regular eye exams.

 It is recommended that children have at least one eye exam:

 - Between the ages of two to five

 Generally, children’s eye exams are covered by the Medical Services Plan (MSP).
 More information about coverage can be found here.

 Two Common Eye Conditions In Children

-Amblyopia, or commonly referred to as “lazy eye,” is where one eye has decreased vision due to an uncorrected prescription.
+Amblyopia, commonly referred to as “lazy eye,” is where one eye has decreased vision due to an uncorrected prescription.
 A child may appear to function normally, making it difficult to detect this condition.
 Because the most important time period for proper sight development is before the age of six.
 If amblyopia is detected before this age, vision can often be restored to a normal level.
 If not treated, the amblyopic eye can become non-seeing.

 It is important to protect your child’s vision.
 Routine eye health evaluations by your family eye doctor are the best way to detect any complications.